- Valuable miles that can be used for free flights

 Frontier Airlines Credit Cards

 There is only one Frontier Airlines credit card option, the Frontier Airlines Credit Card.
-It has an annual fee of $79 and an initial bonus of 50,000 miles for making $500 in purchases and paying the annual fee in the first 90 days.
+It has an annual fee of $89 and an initial bonus of 50,000 miles plus a $100 flight voucher for spending $500 in the first 90 days.
 The card requires at least good credit for approval.

 8 Tips for Frontier Miles Members